brucou/movie-search-app/article/article.md

 function simply returns the sequence of actions, obtained after passing in order the sequence of events into `g`.
 That event sequence is very similar to a BDD user scenario.

-Here is a portion of the `h` functional mapping :
+Here is a portion of the `h` functional mapping:

 | Event sequence | Actions sequence |
 |---|---|